- Inventory planning differs from supply chain execution.

 In this article, we will cover many of the different ways that inventory can be divided or segmented.

 The Concept of Types of Inventory, Inventory Types, Categories of Inventory, Inventory Categories and Inventory Classification

-There are many concepts of the types of inventory, inventory types, categories of inventory or inventory categories that are used in supply chain management.
+There are many concepts of the types of inventory, inventory types, categories of inventory, or inventory categories that are used in supply chain management.
 Some of these have to do with how the types of inventory or inventory types are treated by the supply planning system.
 For instance, high-value product inventory may be set on different supply planning settings that low-value product inventory.

 Categories of inventory or inventory categories can be based upon what that inventory does.
-That is, is the inventory a raw material, a finished good, a component, work in process, etc. Understanding these categories of inventory is important both for working with others (so you can have a shared understanding of the meaning of different categories of inventory) but also to decide which of the inventory categories one may want to use themselves.
+That is, is the inventory a raw material, a finished good, a component, work in process, etc. Understanding these categories of inventory is important both for working with others (so you can have a shared understanding of the meaning of different types of inventory) but also to decide which of the inventory categories one may want to use themselves.